-When people refer to “Autism” today, they are usually talking about Autism Spectrum Disorders (ASD), which is a brain-based disorder characterized by social-communication challenges and restricted repetitive behaviors, activities, and interests.
+When people refer to “Autism” today, they are usually talking about Autism Spectrum Disorder (ASD), which is a brain-based disorder characterized by social-communication challenges and restricted repetitive behaviors, activities, and interests.

-ASD is a complex developmental disability; signs typically appear during early childhood and affect a person’s ability to communicate, and interact with others.
-The Centers for Disease Control describes ASDs as: “a developmental disability that can cause significant social, communication and behavioral challenges.”
+ASD is a complex developmental disability; signs typically appear during early childhood and affect a person’s ability to communicate and interact with others.
+The Centers for Disease Control describe ASD as: “a developmental disability that can cause significant social, communication and behavioral challenges.”

 There is often nothing about how people with ASD look that sets them apart from other people, but people with ASD may communicate, interact, behave, and learn in ways that are different from most other people.

 Autism is about 4.5 times more likely to affect boys than girls and is found in all racial, ethnic, and social groups.

 There is no known single cause of autism, but increased awareness and early diagnosis/intervention and access to appropriate services/supports lead to significantly improved outcomes.

 Signs of ASD

 When it comes to social interaction and communication behaviors, some of the signs of ASD include:

 - Little to no eye contact